 DBS Bank Ltd., India ('the Bank') operates in India as a branch of DBS Bank Ltd., Singapore a banking entity incorporated in Singapore with limited liability.
-As at 31st March 2010, the Bank has a presence of 10 branches across 10 cities.
-The Bank does not have any subsidiaries in India (although it is required to prepare a consolidated return including its associate for the purposes of Consolidated Prudential Reporting (CPR)) and the disclosures contained herein only pertain to the Bank.
-As on 31st March 2010 the Bank had reached an agreement with the Murugappa Group for the latter to buy over its 37.48% stake in Cholamandalam DBS Finance.
+As at 31st March 2011, the Bank has a presence of 12 branches across 12 cities.
+The Bank does not have any subsidiaries in India and the disclosures contained herein only pertains to the Bank.